Chart Color Schemes

 Gledswood Hills - Gregory Hills is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Gledswood Hills - Gregory Hills, as per the latest Census, 96.6% of dwellings were houses, with the remaining 3.5% being semi-detached, apartments, or other types.
-This compares to Sydney metro's figures of 90.4% houses and 9.6% other dwellings.
-Home ownership in Gledswood Hills - Gregory Hills stood at 9.2%, with mortgaged dwellings at 63.5% and rented ones at 27.4%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,475.
-The median weekly rent in the area was $530, compared to Sydney metro's $490.
-Nationally, Gledswood Hills - Gregory Hills' median mortgage repayments were significantly higher at $2,600 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Gledswood Hills - Gregory Hills, as per the latest Census, consisted of 96.6% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 90.4% houses and 9.6% other dwellings.
+Home ownership in Gledswood Hills - Gregory Hills was at 9.2%, with the rest mortgaged (63.5%) or rented (27.4%).
+The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,475.
+Median weekly rent was $530, compared to Sydney metro's $490.
+Nationally, Gledswood Hills - Gregory Hills' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing